 Lady-Where is your son today Mrs. Murphy?
 I hope he isn't ill.
-Mrs Murphy-Sure, Mike's to be married tomorry, ma'am, an' he's gone to bed today wholle OI washes his troosaw for him.-Ally Sloper.
+Mrs. Murphy-Sure, Mike's to be married to morry, ma'am, an' he's gone to bed to day whoile Oi washes his troosaw for -Ally Sloper.

-To Cure A Cold in One Day.
-Take Laxative Bromo Quinine Tablets, All Druggists refund money if it fails to cure, 35c.
+To Cure A Cold in One Day. take Laxative Bromo Quinine Tablets.
+All Druggists refund money if it fails to cure.
+25c.

-William Reed, of Fredericksburg, Ya, has secured from the Chancellors-ville battlefield a novel relic of the war of 1881-65.
-It is an open pocketknife, over the blade of which has grown about three inches of the white oak tree, into the trunk of which the knife was evidently stuck by a soldler and then forgotten.
+William Reed, of Fredericksburg, Va., has secured from the Chancellors-ville battlefield a novel relic of the war of 1861-65.
+It is an open pocketkuife, over the blade of which has grown about three inches of the white oak tree, into the trunk of which the knife was evidently stuck by a soldier and then forgotten.
 The three inches of wood represents the growth of the tree since that time.

-Five Cents, Everybody knows that Dobbins' Electric Boap is the best in the world, and for 33 years it has sold at the highest price.
-Its price is now 5 cents, same as common brown soap.
-Bars full size and quality.
+Five Cents.
+Everybody knows that Dobbins' Electric Scap is the best in the world, and for 33 years it has sold at the highest price.
+Its price is now 5 cents, same as common brown soap, Bars full size and quality.
 Order of grocer.
 Adv

-In the code and sacred books of the Parsees no provision is made for cap-Ital punishment, but a culprit is to be beaten with thongs a number of blows, proportioned to his offense, and if he succumbs no one is to blame.
+In the code and sacred books of th In the code and sacred books of the Parsees no provision is made for cap-ital punishment, but a culprit is to be beaten with thongs a number of blows proportioned to his offense, and if he succumbs no one is to blame.

-Dr. Seth Arnold's Cough Killer has no equal for Colds. - PAUL L. MILLER, Coloces, New York, Nov.
+Dr. Seth Arnold's Cough Killer has no equal for Colds. -PATL L. MILLER, Cohoes New York, Nov.
 17, 1897.
-25c, a bottle,
+25c. a bottle,

-The Japanese newspapers are rejoic-ing over the invention by a native genius of a machine for rolling tea.
-The great cost of the production of tea iles in the labor.
+The Japanese newspapers are rejoid Ing over the investion by a native genius of a machine for rolling tea.
+The great cost of the production of tea lies in the labor.
 Each individual leaf must be plucked from the plant and handled with the fingers several times before it can be sent to market.

 To Cure Constipation Forever.
-This Cascarets Candy Cathartie.
-100 or 200 E C. C. fail to oure, druggists refund money.
+Take Cascarets Candy Cathartic.
+10e or 25c If C. C. C. fail to cure, druggists refund money

-South Carolina boasts 1,300,290 cotton
+South Carolina boasts 1,300,390 cotton spindles.

-Edroate Your Bowels With Casencets.
-Condy Catharile, cure constipation forever.
-So, Ro.
-If C. C. C. fail, druggists refund money.
+Educate Your Bowels With Cascarets.
+Condy Cathartic, cure constipation forever Co.
+252. If C. C. C. fail, druggists refund money

-Shade Trees in Cities.
+Shade Trees in Citles.

-Several large property owners in Chicago have received circulars from the Tree-Planting association, whose headquarters are in New York city, urging them to plant trees and thus turnish means of needed shade in hot seasons to come.
-The appeal issued asserts that the cooling effects of trees In cities are recognized both by scientists and laymen, and calls upon all owners of city property, but especially tenement-house property, to plant shade trees in front of their buildings.
-The association insists that shade from trees can be obtained in a few pears if the right sort of trees are planted, and it offers to send free to all inquirers from its office at 64 White street full information as to what trees are most suitable, where to get them and what it costs to have m set out.
-The fall is the time to plant trees, so that persons who are willing to experiment according to the Tree-Planting association's suggestions should make their arrangements at once.
+Several large property owners in Chicago have received circulars from the Tree-Planting association, whos headquarters are in New York city urging them to plant trees and thus furnish means of needed shade in hot seasons to come.
+The appeal issued asserts that the cooling effects of trees in cities are recognized both by scien tists and laymen, and calls upon an owners of city property, but especially tenement-house property, to plant shade trees in front of their buildings The association insists that shade from trees can be obtained in a few years if the right sort of trees are planted, and it offers to send free to all inquirers from its office at 64 White street full information as to what trees are most suitable, where to get them and what it costs to have them set out.
+The fall is the time them set out.
+The fall is the time to plant trees, so that persons who are willing to experiment according to the Tree-Planting association's suggestions should make their arrangements